 Debra is incredibly grateful to have the use of her leg again and for the expertise of Dr. Hahn and his PA, Sean Mullinger, saying, “If you’re going to trust anyone, trust them.”
 She also feels very appreciative of her husband, Terry, who helped Debra with anything and everything during her time in the frame.
 Debra looks forward to “catching up on life,” getting back into her passion for photography and visiting her son, Vinnie, in Chicago, Illinois.

 Through funding research, The Limb Preservation Foundation has advanced treatment protocols for limb-sparing procedures and treatment for patients like Debra, resulting in an increase in mobility and quality of life.

 Don’t let a delicate name like Tolly Marie fool you – this 122-pound Leonbrger/Anatolian Shepherd is one big boy!
 In May of 2012, at the age of 6, Tolly was diagnosed with bone cancer in his front leg and shortly thereafter underwent an amputation and began chemotherapy.
-Since his initial diagnosis, Tolly has developed cancer in his lungs and is currently part of a trail study at CSU Flint Animal Cancer Center.
+Since his initial diagnosis, Tolly has developed cancer in his lungs and is currently part of a trial study at CSU Flint Animal Cancer Center.
 Tolly currently seems to be doing well on his new regimen!
-Affectionately nick-named “Sunshine Boy” by his parents, Tolly continues to enjoy roaming the outdoors with his sister.
+Affectionately nicknamed “Sunshine Boy” by his parents, Tolly continues to enjoy roaming the outdoors with his sister.